How to Make Money in the Music Industry: 19 Ways for Musicians & Artists

 If you have experience in a certain area of the music industry and can write well, consider writing guests blogs and content for websites.

 Websites such as Upwork and Freelancer offer platforms for freelance writers to find writing work and are free to sign up.
-You can agree your price in advance, and you just pay a percentage fee for using their service.
+You can agree with your price in advance, and you just pay a percentage fee for using their service.

 Also, consider creating your own website if you want to showcase your music.
 It’s a great way to advertise your upcoming gigs or sell some albums.
 Make sure it features some of your videos and keep uploading content on a regular basis.
 Who knows, you might find yourself writing for sites like Pitchfork!